We're a small non-profit team building big (free & open-source) things.

 Support Our Public-Mission Work

-Our sibling non-profit is the Participatory Culture Foundation,
+Our sibling nonprofit is the Participatory Culture Foundation,

 working for a fairer, more open, and more democratic media space.